Photo credit: Nuno Correia

 Roast Chicken Ingredients

-- 5 tbsp Amped-Up Red Pepper Paste (see notes)
+- 5 tablespoons Amped-Up Red Pepper Paste (see notes)

-- 2 lbs Yukon Gold potatoes, cut into 1-inch cubes
+- 2 pounds Yukon Gold potatoes, cut into 1-inch cubes

 - 1/4 cup Amped-Up Red Pepper Paste